 Licenses (ALL DEER BY DRAWING)

-Bull elk licenses for archery and two rifle seasons are available over-the-counter, but must be purchased before the season opens.
+Bull elk licenses for two rifle seasons are available over-the-counter, but must be purchased before the season opens.
 All other licenses are by drawing, and must be applied for by the first week of April.
 Through our License Application service, we can obtain your license(s).
 Plan early!

 All hunters born on or after Jan.
 1, 1949 must have hunter safety cards.